 Founded in 1921, Moto Guzzi is a testament to Europe’s success in motorcycle manufacturing.
 As one of the pillars in the history of Italian motorcycling, its influence extends far beyond the country’s borders, causing revolutionary changes in motorcycle design and functionality worldwide.

-At the heart of the Moto Guzzi brand is its emblematic logo, with the company name printed in a strict sans-serif font.
+At the heart of the Moto Guzzi brand is its emblematic logo, with its name printed in a strict sans-serif font.
 Above it rises a stylized bird in flight, symbolizing motorcycles’ unbridled freedom and breathtaking speed.
 This emblem resonates with enthusiasts, conveying Moto Guzzi’s rich heritage and the eternal thrill of motorcycling.

 MV Agusta